bernadettebbb/BSIT31E3_PRELIM_H1_BERNALDEZ_BERNADETTE/README.md

-Student Management System
+# Student Management System

-About

     This is a simple Student Management System made in C# as a console application.
 It lets users manage student records by adding, viewing, searching, updating, and deleting students.
 It can also calculate student averages, the class average, and display the top student and highest grade.

-Features
+# Features

-* Add a student
+1. Add a student
 * View all students
 * Search for a student by ID
 * Update student grades